 Now a new window will show up, with all currently mapped drive letters.

 Click on the desired item and confirm with OK.

-Removing network location link is even faster.
-Open File Explorer, select the shortcut you wish to remove and just press Delete.
+Removing network location links is even faster.
+Open File Explorer, select the shortcut you wish to remove, and just press Delete.
 A popup will show up now, asking for confirmation.
 Click Yes and you’re done.

 Recommended reads from our How To section:

 The Google Drive desktop app will automatically add a new drive letter in your File Explorer.
 All you have to do is click on the “new” drive and you can browse the contents of your Google Drive cloud storage.

 It’s a bit redundant since you already have your Google Drive folder on your computer.
 The advantage is that you can browse files and folders that are not synced from the cloud to your computer without needing to use your browser, which makes it a bit faster.